arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 WILL EXPLAIN HOW TO SET AND USE MODBUS TCP SLAVE (SERVER) OPTION FOR OPTA

 ### Testing the Modbus TCP on Opta (PLC IDE)

+To show the expected result when testing the example project

 IMAGE SHAREHOLDER - MODBUS TCP TEST